valeryozenne/Tuto_GT/Part1/README.md

 - phantom, 12 slices, 3 repetitions, in-plane acceleration 2, slice acceleration none
 - brain, 36 slices, 3 repetitions, in-plane acceleration 2, slice acceleration 2

 The data has been converted using **siemens_to_ismrmrd**, we will not discuss data conversion here.
-This will be the object of the following readings.
+This will be the topics of the next lectures.

 ## Objectives